GregRos/parjs/README.md

 Many methods that project the result of a parser take a function with two arguments, the first being the result and the 2nd being the state object.
 Quiet parsers support projection methods that operate exclusively on the state.

-State is a less idiomatic and elegant feature meant to be used together with, rather than instead of, parser returns.
+User state is a less idiomatic and elegant feature meant to be used together with, rather than instead of, parser returns.

 ## Kinds of Parsers
 This is a partial overview of the kinds of parsers and combinators provided by `Parjs`.
 This is not an exhaustive list.